ubiav/cameracontroller/README.md

 ## Requirements
 To run the software, you need to make sure you have the following available to you:

+### Computer
+A computer with the following:
+- Python 3 (has been tested with Python 3.9) with the following modules installed:
+    - PyQT 5
+    - pygame (required for joystick control)
+    -

 ### Config file

 ## Use cases